miriamschalamun/RNA_Tricho/README.md

 ```

 ## Input files
+Sample input files specific to *Trichoderma reesei* are provided in this repository.
+They serve as templates for the format and structure data files should have.

 ```{r}
 # Here change the file names to your files and the ds_name to the dataset you are working with